 CB presents the Full Story of a sprinting legend who is known as “Lightning Bolt“.
 Our Usain Bolt Childhood Story plus Untold Biography Facts brings you a full account of notable events from his childhood time to date.

 The analysis involves his life story before fame and his family background.
 More so, many OFF and ON-Screen little-known facts about him.

 Yes, everyone knows he is widely considered to be the greatest sprinter of all time.
 However, only a few consider Usain Bolt’s biography which is quite interesting.
 Now, without further ado, let’s begin.

-Usain Bolt Childhood Story Plus Untold Biography Facts: Early Life
+Usain Bolt Childhood Story – Early Life and Family Background:

 Usain St Leo Bolt was born on the 21st day of August 1986 at Sherwood Content in Jamaica.
 He was born to his mother Jennifer Bolt (a farmhand) and to his father Wellesley Bolt (a grocery shop owner).